nate1100/My-Portfolio/README.md

 import seaborn as sns
 import matplotlib.pyplot as plt

-#Import data
+#import data
 data = pd.read_csv(r"C:\Users\user\OneDrive\Desktop\Thesis1_Phishing\cleaned_finaldataset.csv")
 data.head()

-#Displays the raw dataset
+#displays the raw dataset
 sns.set_theme(style="whitegrid")
 sns.countplot(x=data["label"])
 ```
 ![](images/3.png)

 *Based on the figure above, the raw dataset is composed of 594,907 URLs.
-A total of 345, 738 legitimate URLs were taken from Kaggle and labeled as 0 while 249, 169 phishing URLs labeled as 1 were taken from Phishtank, Openphish and Kaggle. *
+A total of 345, 738 legitimate URLs were taken from Kaggle and labeled as 0 while 249, 169 phishing URLs labeled as 1 were taken from Phishtank, Openphish and Kaggle.*

 ```
 #counts the values in label column